 a / b, but what is the unit rate?

 From the unit rate definition, we know that it is the equivalent fraction with denominator

 1. In other words, we want to find the

 This already suggests what we must do: we divide

 b, and the result is our answer.
 Simple as that.
 A piece of cake, wouldn't you say?

 A piece of cake it might be, but let's still see how to find the unit rate when we actually have numbers instead of symbols.
-The theory is fine and all, but if it's unit rate examples that you're looking for, then the next section is the one for you!
+The theory is fine and all, but if it's unit rate examples that you're looking for, then is the one for you!

 Unit rate examples: using the unit rate calculator

 All in all, you want to visit four cities, call them

 D, so you have three trips to make between them: